JoakimCh/Secure-Password-Scheme/readme.md

 ### Business usage

 For usage within a business or larger company I recommend the offline password generation I described above.
 But together with a trust structure where only a few people know enough to be able to generate the passwords and then to only share the generated passwords with people when they need to use them.
-E.g. when someone request access to an account they can signal such a person to get the password and preferably receive them using [any messaging app with support for self-destructing messages](https://www.popsci.com/send-self-destructing-messages/).
+E.g. when someone request access to an account they could signal such a person to get the password and (preferably) receive it using [any messaging app with support for self-destructing messages](https://www.popsci.com/send-self-destructing-messages/).

 ## Terms of agreement